-Luke kept Claire on the move for quite a distance until they were a mile or so away from the battle ground.
+Luke kept her on the move for quite a distance until they were a mile or so away from the battle ground.
 He crouched in on her, pressing his head into her waist.
 Claire may have finally agreed to accept her responsibility, but she refused to be dominated so easily.
 Summoning her instinctive drive, she pushed her petite weight against Luke's solid figure as commendably as she could manage.
 He didn't push back, but merely stood fast as her efforts did little to shake his stance.
-Feeling exceptionally brave, Claire bared her canine teeth, and snapped at Luke's face with an adamant bark.
+Feeling exceptionally brave, she bared her canine teeth, and snapped at Luke's face with an adamant bark.
 She didn't count on him returning the gesture with aggressive vigor, and an ominous snarl to go with it.
 With a yelp, Claire lowered herself to his feet, tail tucking between her legs.

 Luke's lips raised in a wolf's sneer and a deep, husky growl rumbled in his chest.
 Tucking his head in the human curve of her waist, he pushed his weight into her, trying to roll her over, yet making sure to stay away from her injured shoulder.
 But Claire remained solid, and she snarled at him with bared teeth.
 His next approach caught her off-guard; he relinquished his strength and instead put his arms on either side of her, lingering above her small body and cutting off any chance of escape.
 Her heart began to hammer so hard against her ribcage at how the heat of him blanketed her body, and he rubbed his chin and snout up her back, ruffling her mane as he lathered her in his scent.
 He inhaled deeply, and a grumbling sigh rocked his strong physique, causing Claire to lose what little composure she had left.